JetBrains/teamcity-documentation/topics/net.md

 Since TeamCity 2019.2.3, the .NET runner supports the Visual Studio command-line mode with the [`devenv`](https://docs.microsoft.com/en-us/visualstudio/ide/reference/devenv-command-line-switches) command.

-Devenv allows setting custom options for the IDE, build, debug, and deploy projects from the command line using different [switches](https://docs.microsoft.com/en-us/visualstudio/ide/reference/devenv-command-line-switches#devenv-switch-syntax).
+Devenv allows configuring custom options for the IDE, build, debug, and deploy projects from the command line using different [switches](https://docs.microsoft.com/en-us/visualstudio/ide/reference/devenv-command-line-switches#devenv-switch-syntax).

 The command requires the proper version of Microsoft Visual Studio to be installed on the used build agent.